A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous

-Let us consider an interval of numbers $[M, W]$, starting by writing a denumerable sequence of all algebraic reals $A_\nu$ that belong to that interval in terms of the corresponding array (\ref{ar1}), where an infinite binary sequence will represent each number, even if it has a finite number of digits, and each digit $a_{\mu,\nu}$ is either 0 or 1:
+The construction described below generates an explicit sequence that contains all real numbers. \end{theorem} Let us consider an interval of numbers \([M, W]\), starting by writing a denumerable sequence of all rational reals \(A_\nu\) that belong to that interval, as specified in the corresponding array (\ref{ar1}).
+Each number will be represented by an infinite binary sequence, even if it has a finite number of digits, with each digit \(a_{\nu\mu}\) being either 0 or 1: